Nuremberg: Performing arts

 The Nuremberg State Theatre, founded in 1906, is dedicated to all types of opera, ballet and stage theatre.
 During the season 2009/2010, the theatre presented 651 performances for an audience of 240,000 persons.
 The State Philharmonic Nuremberg (Staatsphilharmonie Nürnberg) is the orchestra of the State Theatre.
 Its name was changed in 2011 from its previous name: The Nuremberg Philharmonic (Nürnberger Philharmoniker).
 It is the second-largest opera orchestra in Bavaria.
 Besides opera performances, it also presents its own subscription concert series in the Meistersingerhalle.
 Christof Perick was the principal conductor of the orchestra between 2006 and 2011.
 Marcus Bosch heads the orchestra since September 2011.

 The Nuremberg Symphony Orchestra (Nürnberger Symphoniker) performs around 100 concerts a year to a combined annual audience of more than 180,000.
 The regular subscription concert series are mostly performed in the Meistersingerhalle but other venues are used as well, including the new concert hall of the Kongresshalle and the Serenadenhof.
 Alexander Shelley has been the principal conductor of the orchestra since 2009.

 The Nuremberg International Chamber Music Festival (Internationales Kammermusikfestival Nürnberg) takes place in early September each year, and in 2011 celebrated its tenth anniversary.
 Concerts take place around the city; opening and closing events are held in the medieval Burg.
 The Bardentreffen, an annual folk festival in Nuremberg, has been deemed the largest world music festival in Germany and takes place since 1976.
 2014 the Bardentreffen starred 368 artists from 31 nations.

 Cuisine

 Nuremberg is known for Nürnberger Bratwurst, which is shorter and thinner than other bratwurst sausages.

 Another Nuremberg speciality is Nürnberger Lebkuchen, a kind of gingerbread eaten mainly around Christmas time.

 Education

-Nuremberg offers 51 public and 6 private elementary schools in nearly all of its districts.
-Secondary education is offered at 23 Mittelschulen, 12 Realschulen, and 17 Gymnasien (state, city, church, and privately owned).
+Nuremberg has 51 public and 6 private elementary schools in nearly all of its districts.
+Secondary education is offered at 23 Mittelschulen, 12 Realschulen and 17 Gymnasien (state, city, church, and privately owned).
 There are also several other providers of secondary education such as Berufsschule, Berufsfachschule, Wirtschaftsschule etc.